 PROJECT SUMARY: A ONE-MINUTE STORYREEL BASED ON A PERSONAL MEMORY

-4. SCENE BUILDS USING LAYER COMPS IN PHOTOSHOP
+D. SCENE BUILDS - USING LAYER COMPS IN PHOTOSHOP

 Create at least 6 thumbnail drawings, each representing a personal memory.
 Try to recall moments from different periods of your life; summer vacations, family outings, holidays and even traumatic events.
 Consider everything from small moments, to fleeting memories, to life-changing events.
 Is there a moment that you would go back and change?
 These are all fair game.